 It’s that time of year: Spring Break!
-Families with school-aged children are either booking travel plans or arranging childcare for the days that schools are closed for Spring Break.
+Families with school-aged children are either fantasizing about travel plans or arranging childcare for the days that schools are closed this April.
 Here is a list of programs that offer one-week sessions during the spring recesses.
-FYI, Oakland, Berkeley, and Alameda Spring Break is March 30-April 3.
-Albany Spring Break is April 6-10.
+We love these camp providers for enriching our children’s days during the spring school holidays.
+FYI, Oakland (OUSD) and WCCUSD Spring Break is April 1-8, Berkeley and Albany Spring Break is April 4-8.
+Alameda Spring Break is April 11-15.

 East Bay Spring Break camps

 Cal Youth Programs & Camps is offering two special spring break camps: Strawberry Canyon Youth Camp (SC), a comprehensive recreational day camp for ages 5–11, and Cal Adventures Spring Break Camp, where campers can learn and enjoy kayaking, sailing, and paddle boarding at the Berkeley Marina, for ages 9-13.